metap00/cybersecurity-journey/CompTIA Security+ (SYO-701)/README.md

 - [ ] As of 09.04.2026 I geep getting 85+ on first set of  practice exams from Jason Dion on Udemy
 - [ ] EXAM DAY -28.04.2026
 - [ ] I started studying all the acronyms using flashcards on Anki
+- [ ] I passed it!
+778 score.
+It was harder than expected.
+Last night I went through Messer's practice exams and they seemed way more diffcult.
+The PBQ's were not as easy as the ones from CYberKraft.
+Overall it;s perfect I passed, but I still have a lot to learn!
+But my Security+ journey ends here!
+I m going to build some practical skills starting today.